A dwelling in a green area having a 7 star NatHERS rating

 NatHERS star rating scheme doesn’t cover Class 1b or Class 3 buildings.

-What are the limitations of NatHERS star rating method?2024-11-29T09:39:31+00:00
+The CONS and limitations of the NatHERS star rating method are:

 • This method does not consider the complexity and special features of your building.